jacklenox/archives-for-custom-post-types/readme.txt

 There aren't really any that suit this plugin.
 Sadly it isn't pretty...

 == Changelog ==

+= 1.0.1 =
+* Broke then fixed some stupid minor issues.
+I've updated trunk and 1.0 a few times so probably better to tag this now.

 = 1.0 =
 * Initial commit.
 All seems to be working correctly to me.